Special Educational Needs (SEN)

 How will my child be included in activities outside the classroom, including school trips?

 We aim to ensure that all our extra-curricular activities, including trips and residential visits, are adapted for children’s specific needs.
 Risk assessments are carried out and procedures are put in place to enable all children to participate where possible.
-However, if it is deemed that an intensive level of one to one support is required, a parent/carer may be asked to accompany their child during the activity or alternative provision made.

 How have you made sure that Riddlesden St. Mary’s is accessible to children with SEND?